pinnaculum/galacteek/galacteek/docs/manual/en/pinning.rst

 Global Automatic pinning
 ------------------------

-In the application's toolbar, next to the clipboard manager, another switch button activates application-wide automatic pinning.
+In the application's main toolbar, next to the clipboard manager, another switch button activates application-wide automatic pinning.
+When this is enabled, all the content you visit will be pinned locally.

 Pinning status
 --------------

 In the status bar (at the bottom of the window), the pinning status icon gives information about the status of the pinning queues.
-Clicking on it gives a view of the objects being pinned.
+Clicking on it gives a list of the objects being pinned.